 How to Prevent Brown Marmorated Stink Bugs From Taking Over Your House

 Usually, you'll spot brown marmorated stink bugs crawling around your house in the spring or fall.
-These unwelcome guests sneak indoors in fall looking for a cozy spot to hibernate for the winter, then awaken in spring when the weather starts to warm up again.
-The main threat they pose when they invade your space is to your sense of smell, but they're also just plain icky to have around, especially considering they’ve been known to gather in huge groups in houses like a scene out of a horror movie.
-In fall, they'll be trying to make their way inside, and while it's tricky to completely shut them out, there are still a few things you should know about these pesky insects and how to control them.
+The insects sneak indoors in fall looking for a cozy spot to hibernate for the winter, then awaken in spring when the weather starts to warm up again.
+Like their name suggests, these pests can make themselves unwelcome by releasing an unpleasant odor when disturbed.
+Stink bugs are also just plain icky to have around, especially considering they’ve been known to gather in huge groups in houses like a scene out of a horror movie.
+While it's tricky to completely shut them out, there are still a few things you should know about these pesky insects and how to get rid of them.

 How to Get Rid of Stink Bugs

-Vacuuming is a solid bet to quickly remove the insects no matter what time of year you see them.
-A small shop vac works especially well because it’ll be easier to reach any bugs hanging out near the top of the wall or the ceiling.
-Just make sure you empty your vacuum immediately afterwards, preferably into a bag that seals: They’ve been known to survive the trip into the vacuum and crawl back out.
+When dealing with a small number of stink bugs, many people just toss them back outside.
+If you'd rather keep insects at arm's length, vacuuming is a solid bet to quickly remove any stink bugs you find in your home.
+A small shop vac ($75, The Home Depot) works especially well because it’ll be easier to reach any bugs hanging out near the top of the wall or the ceiling.
+Empty your vacuum immediately afterward, preferably into a bag that seals: They’ve been known to survive the trip into the vacuum and crawl back out.

 A homemade stink bug trap is also an option.
 One popular DIY trap involves filling a small tray or pan with soapy water and placing it underneath a night light or desk lamp.
 The insects will be attracted to the light, then fall into the water and drown.

-Finally, because they can make an unpleasant odor, save squishing stink bugs as a last resort.
+You may want to squash stink bugs only as a last resort because they'll release an unpleasant scent when crushed.
 But if you do end up smashing a few, it might keep others at bay.
 Researchers at Virginia Tech have observed that live stink bugs tend to avoid other freshly-squashed ones.
 That could be worth a little smelliness, though crushing these relatively large insects (they're about three-quarters of an inch long) is definitely not for the squeamish.